 Clothes and Accessories

 This may seem obvious, but you would be surprised at how many people forget to pack essential clothing attire for a cruise vacation.
+Take a look at the list below to help you what kind of travel wear to pack.

 Not unless you are planning to stay au naturel, pack enough underwear, undershirts, and bras to last you the entire vacation period.
 You can also wash these garments in the cabin sink, using a laundry kit.